hipe/tmx/git_viz/doc/issues/021-wtf-is-a-rainbow-kick.md

 # wtf is a rainbow kick :[#021]

-(EDIT: this document is +#archival, related as it did to the archived [#017]. however, in itself it is a :+#cool-server-plugin.)
+(EDIT: this document is +#archival, relating as it did to the archived [#017]. however, in itself it is a :+#cool-server-plugin.)